hoangngoclam/wp-docker-repository/README.md

 ### phpMyAdmin

-You can also visit `http://127.0.0.1:8080` to access phpMyAdmin after starting the containers.
+You can also visit `http://localhost:8080` to access phpMyAdmin after starting the containers.

 The default username is `root`, and the password is the same as supplied in the `.env` file.

+You can accept the website with URL: `http://localhost`